 For tips on how to avoid potholes, check out my blog, “Watch out for that pothole!
 5 tips to avoid them.”

 Please note that cold air can cause tires to lose tire pressure.
 It’s dangerous to drive with under-inflated tires.
 Under-inflated tires can lead to tire failure, poor handling, and buying tires more frequently.
-Consider checking your tires on a regular basis with a tire gauge or keep an eye on your car’s monitoring system.
+Consider checking your tires regularly with a tire gauge or keep an eye on your car’s monitoring system.

 3. Fluids.
 Fluids such as oil and antifreeze are critical for our cars.
-As temperatures drop, fluids thicken making it difficult for your car to run efficiently.
-Mysterious leaks due to cold weather can cause a critical failure to an important component of your car.
+As temperatures drop, fluids thicken making it difficult for your vehicle to run efficiently.
+Mysterious leaks due to cold weather can cause a critical failure to an essential component of your car.
 If you find fluid on your garage floor, pay attention to what color it is.

 - Red – transmission or power steering fluid